Writ3r/pyImageScrape/README.md

 # pyImageScrape
 Crawls the input url for all images on the site.
 Great for creating machine learning datasets.
-Make sure to get permission from the site before use.
+Make sure to get permission from the site before use. <br />
+NOTE: Built this as a personal project to look into how web crawlers work since I was curious, so this likely isn't completely fleshed out of bugs.

 ## Supported OS
 Wrote all the code on windows, but the code should be OS independent.
 Let me know if it fails to run in linux.